MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/advanced.md

 ## VFP

 The Virtual Filtering Platform (VFP) extension is a Hyper-V virtual switch, forwarding extension used to enforce network policy and manipulate packets.
 For instance, VFP is used by the 'overlay' network driver to perform VXLAN encapsulation and by the 'l2bridge' driver to perform MAC re-write on ingresss and egress.
 The VFP extension is only present on Windows Server 2016 and Windows 10 Creators Update.
-To check and see if this is running correctly a user run two commands:
+To check and see if this is running correctly a user can run two commands:

 ```powershell
 Get-Service vfpext